HomeProductsStoreResellersSupportPressContact Us

 Sync & Charge

 1. Can I charge my iPod/iPhone using the PocketDock through a USB wall or car charger?
+Why do some chargers not work?

 Yes, except for the 3G iPod (with touch wheel and 4 circular red-backlit buttons) and earlier models, which do not support USB charging.